How to create an effective charity communications strategy

 Showing your social value

 A communications strategy is essential for charity brands to demonstrate the social value they hold.
-Social value considers the impact a charity’s decisions and actions have had on people’s lives and looks much further than the amount of money people have raised.
+Social value considers the impact a charity’s decisions and actions have on people’s lives, looking far beyond the amount of money raised.

 For staff and other people in the organisation, you need to be open and transparent about the changes you’ll make, the data that supports your decisions, and how your plans fit into your mission.
 This will help with reinforcing the ‘why’ behind everything you do, building trust, and making it easier to align teams and move forward as one.